Northwest Marine Iron Works

 Defunct company in Portland, Oregon, U.S.

 Northwest Marine Iron Works was a ship repair and manufacturing company in Portland, Oregon, United States.
-The company was established in 1943 and operated a ship repair business at the Port of Portland's Swan Island shipyard for much of its history.
+The company was established in 1943 and maintained a ship repair business at the Port of Portland's Swan Island shipyard for much of its history.
 The company experienced financial struggles in the 1980s and was sold to Southwest Marine in 1989.